Taylor Swift: The Eras Tour: Performance

 Taylor Swift: The Eras Tour grossed $180.8 million in the United States and Canada, and $86.3 million in other territories, for a worldwide total of $261.7 million.
 It is the highest grossing concert or performance film of all time, a feat recognized in the 2023 Guinness World Records.
 Deadline Hollywood calculated the net profit of the film to be $172 million, when factoring together all expenses and revenues.

 In the U.S., The Eras Tour made $2.8 million from Thursday night previews at 2,700 theaters, which were added only the day prior.
 It grossed $39 million on its first day (including previews), marking the second-best opening day for an October release, behind Joker (2019) by $300,000, and the best ever for a concert film.
 It went on to debut to $92.8 million, marking the second-best October opening of all time, behind Jokers $96.2 million.
 It also marked the best-ever opening weekend for a concert film; 26% of the gross was from IMAX screenings, while 60% was from pre-sales.
 AMC-owned theaters accounted for 40.5% of the sales, compared to a typical 22–25% share.
 The film eclipsed newcomer Killers of the Flower Moon to remain at the number one spot in the second weekend, earning $33.2 million and becoming the first concert film to spend two consecutive weeks atop the box office.
 The film made $15.4 million and $13.5 million in its third and fourth weekend, respectively, finishing second behind the supernatural horror film Five Nights at Freddy's (2023) both times.

 The film made $30.7 million from international territories and a global total of $123.5 million in its first week.
 It opened at No.1 in the UK and Ireland with a gross of over ($1.3 million USD) as per Vue.
 It took the biggest opening worldwide surpassing Vijay's Leo and DiCaprio's Killers of the Flower Moon.
 In India, The Eras Tour sold over 85,000 tickets for its opening weekend—a record for concert films in the country.
-In Brazil, the film opened with a gross of nearly ($1.01 million USD), whereas in China, it collected US$5.7 million dollars on its opening day, on its way to a gross of (US$13.2 million).
+In Brazil, the film opened with a gross of nearly ($1.01 million USD), whereas in China, it collected US$5.7 million dollars on its opening day, on its way to a gross of (US$13.2 million), become the highest grossing concert film in China at the time.